travetto/travetto/module/net/README.md

-travetto: Util
+travetto: Net
 ===

-Common utilities for executing HTTP requests and any other future catch alls.
+Network utilities used by the framework.

 ## HTTP Requests
 The http request functionality exists to allow for simple usage of the `node` [`http`](https://nodejs.org/api/http.html) and [`https`](https://nodejs.org/api/http.html) modules.
 This functionality exists, in lieu of alternatives, as a means to provide the smallest footprint  possible.
 The logic itself is simple: